tuva-health/docs/docs/welcome.md

 The complexity of healthcare data is also related to the fact that the various systems (e.g. EMRs) that capture the data are highly variable in how they capture data.

-The end result is that healthcare data is extremely heterogenous.
+The end result is that healthcare data is extremely heterogeneous.
 There is a lot of syntactic variation (i.e. how the data is organized into tables and columns) and semantic variation (i.e. the meaning of the actual values of the data).
 This variation makes it impossible to perform data analysis on raw healthcare data.

 As an industry we've understood this for some time, but we've been busy solving other problems.
 To take a step back, there are 3 main steps in the healthcare analytics value chain, i.e. the process of going from raw healthcare data to using that data to answer important questions.
 These steps are: